shoui520/shoui520.github.io/docs/vn.md

 	Your order of extensions is important.
 Here is what I usually recommend:
 	- Remove Repeated Characters
 	- Remove Repeated Phrases
+	- Regex Filter (optional, but needs to be above clipboard)
 	- Copy to Clipboard

-!!! info "Regex Filter"
-	If you want to use Regex Filter, it has to be moved to the top for some reason.

 Now we need to *attach* Textractor to your VN.